nightscout/nightscout.github.io/docs/troubleshoot/connection_string.md

 - Make sure the password matches in your connection string Heroku variable `MONGODB_URI` (new Nightscout) or `MONGO_CONNECTION` (migration)

-- Refresh your Nightscout web page display should be enough, you can also [restart Heroku dynos](../../troubleshoot/troublehoot/#restart-all-dynos).
+- Refreshing your Nightscout web page display should be enough, but you can also [restart Heroku dynos](../../troubleshoot/troublehoot/#restart-all-dynos).